akaigoro/df4j/README.md

 Background Executor
 -------------------
+Executors used in df4j need to implement simple java.util.concurrent.Executor interface.
-When a DataflowNode (including Actor) is created, it should be assigned an Executor to run on.
+When a Task (including DataflowNode or Actor) is created, it should be assigned an Executor to run on.
 This library allows two ways of assigning Executor to a DataflowNode: explicitly by a constructor or implicitly by a ThreadLocal variable.

 Via constructor, Executor may be null.
 In this case, the node will be executed on the caller's thread (which invokes the post method).
-This is safe and fast, but implies no parallelism.
+This is fast, but implies no parallelism, and may cause stack overflow if dataflow graph contains a loop.
 It is recommended for nodes which simply redirect incoming messages, like Dispatcher or WorkerActor in the examples above: add them a constructor with super(null).
 Equivalently, extend them from DataflowVariable or ActorVariable, respectively.